-At a minimum, sponsors must agree that low-income units in the projects will be rented to families with incomes that do not exceed the levels required under the Department of Mental Health Program, as indicated in Section III - General Program Requirements under the RFP.
+At a minimum, sponsors must agree that low-income units in the projects will be rented to families with incomes that do not exceed the levels required under the proposed funding sources, as indicated in Section III - General Program Requirements under the RFP.

-The low-income units in the projects must be rent restricted as required by the funding source.
+The low-income units in the projects must be rent restricted at one or more low income bands as described in the proposal and as required by DHCD and federal regulations.
 For projects receiving project-based rental assistance, the application must include information concerning the actual rent to be paid by the tenants and the estimated subsidy that will be received by the project owner.
-For this analysis, the actual tenant-paid rent will be evaluated rather than the gross rent received resulting from the rental assistance.
+For DHCD's affordability analysis, the actual tenant-paid rent will be evaluated rather than the gross rent received resulting from the rental assistance.
+For financial feasibility and determination of the subsidy needs of the project, the gross rent will be evaluated.
 If any rental assistance is not project-based, the assisted portion of the rent should not be included in the project's income projections.
-In these cases, the gross rent will be evaluated and not the amount actually paid by the tenants.
+In these cases, the gross rent will be evaluated for the affordability evaluation and not the amount projected to be paid by tenants who might have tenant-based rental assistance.

 Maximum unit rents (including tenant paid utilities) may not exceed 30% of the beneficiary's gross income limit applicable to each unit.
-Under the DMH program, the gross income limit will be based on 1.5 persons per bedroom for units with one or more bedrooms and 1.0 person for efficiency units, and household size limits are as shown below.
-Income limits can be found in the Request for Proposals for the Department of Mental Health Program.
+Under the CDBG program, the gross income limit will be based on 1.5 persons per bedroom for units with one or more bedrooms and 1.0 person for efficiency units, and household size limits are as shown below.
+Income limits can be found in the Request for Proposals for CDBG, HPTF, HOME and DMH programs.

+- Efficiency 1 person

+- One bedroom - 2 persons

+- Two bedrooms - 3 persons

+- Three bedrooms 5 persons

+- Four bedrooms 7 persons

-- Efficiency 1 person - Two bedrooms 3 persons Five bedrooms 8 persons - Three bedrooms 5 persons - One bedroom 2 persons Four bedrooms 7 persons
+- Five bedrooms 8 persons

-For elderly projects, the imputed household size may not exceed three persons regardless of the number of bedrooms
+For elderly projects, the imputed household size may not exceed three persons regardless of the number of bedrooms.